Tamiloore/React-Weather-Forecast-App/README.md

 git clone https://github.com/awssecwestafrica/React-Weather-Forecast-App.git

 #########
-Ensure you create a branch when when cloning
+Ensure you create a branch when cloning
 ```

 - Install the packages using the command `npm install`